-Warning: not all devices can be load-balanced.
-See Error!
-Reference source not found. for details.
+Warning: Not all devices can be load-balanced.
+See Additional Considerations for details.

 11.4 Additional Considerations

 While heterogeneous server capabilities are supported in a cluster thanks to the weighting mechanism, this weighting only affects the number of connected devices on each server.
 The cluster communications adds additional load on each server, so adding a node to the cluster does not, necessarily, linearly increase the capabilities of the cluster.